Department of Health and Social Care

 Learners are assessed predominantly through coursework.
 Each module has an assessment portfolio that contains two or three tasks.
 This will include extensive use of portfolio-based assessment, in which learners assemble evidence of key tasks, often including reflection and critical review of their progress, strengths and weaknesses.

 There are no formal examinations in the Foundation Year.
 This is in order to build learner confidence and ensure that learners are provided with supportive entry at Level 4.
 In general, the undergraduate curriculum at Bishop Grosseteste University makes limited use of formal examinations, although they are more common in social science subjects such as Psychology.
-Appropriate exam preparation is included in the relevant degree programmes as needed once learners progress from the Foundation Year.

 Module Code